Jelly roll cake moist with a rich filling flavored like pineapple upside-down cake.

 Combine all filling ingredients in 2-quart saucepan.
-Cook over medium heat, stirring occasionally, until mixture comes to a full boil (8 to 10 minutes).
+Cook over medium heat, stirring occasionally, 8-10 minutes or until mixture comes to a full boil.
 Continue boiling 1 minute.
-Refrigerate until completely cooled (2 to 3 hours).
+Refrigerate 2-3 hours or until completely cooled.

-Meanwhile, heat oven to 375°F. Grease 15x10x1-inch jelly-roll pan.
+Heat oven to 375°F. Grease 15x10x1-inch baking pan.
 Line with parchment or waxed paper; grease paper.
 Set aside.
 Arrange clean towel on counter; sprinkle generously with powdered sugar.
 Set aside.

 Pour mixture into prepared pan.
-Bake for 10 to 15 minutes or until center springs back when lightly touched.
+Bake 10-15 minutes or until center springs back when lightly touched.
 Immediately loosen cake from edges of pan.
 Invert onto prepared towel.
 Remove pan; peel off paper.
-While hot, starting with 10-inch side, roll up cake in towel.
+Roll up cake while hot, starting with 10-inch side, in towel.
 Cool completely.